microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 As with minimal preconditions, we may support more variations of our current set of edits in the future.

-This prioritization is partially guided by the same motivation that guided our choice with minimal preconditions: it makes more for a greater set of possible edits when combined with [constraints](#constraints).
+This prioritization is partially guided by the same motivation that guided our choice with minimal preconditions: it makes for a greater set of possible edits when combined with [constraints](#constraints).

 The other motivation is that simpler postconditions make authoring transactions much more approachable.
 This is because they reduce the number of possible states the document could be in between the edits that make up the transaction,